-- Campus-wide programming throughout the academic year.
+- Campus-wide programming throughout the academic year

-- Discussions/programs in residence halls.
+- Discussions/programs in learning communities and residence halls.

 Yes, all new students are asked to read the Common Read as it will be used in a variety of courses, as well as incorporated into other programming.